A battle of designs: triangular vs. L-shaped detectors and parity violation in the gravitational-wave background: Detection prospects

-We present {\sl theoretical} (based on signal-to-noise ratio) and {\sl data-driven} (obtained with a Bayesian analysis) prospects for detecting PV by applying the previously described formalisms to third-generation detector networks.
-Our analysis covers general power-law GWBs with $-12.5 \leq \log_{10}\Omega_{\alpha} \leq -10$, spectral indices $\alpha = -3, \dots, 3$, and polarization degrees $-1 \leq \Pi \leq 1$.
+We present {\sl theoretical} (based on SNR) and {\sl data-driven} (obtained with a Bayesian analysis) prospects for detecting PV by applying the previously described formalisms to third-generation detector networks.
+Our analysis covers general power-law GWBs, discussed in Section~\ref{sec: models}, with $-12.5 \leq \log_{10}\Omega_{\alpha} \leq -10$, spectral indices $\alpha = -3, \dots, 3$, and polarization degrees $-1 \leq \Pi \leq 1$.
 We note that the upper bound on the $\log_{10}\Omega_{\alpha}$ range is determined by current detector constraints~\cite{LIGOScientific:2025bgj}, while the lower bound is to allow studied GWBs to be potentially detected in the considered networks, as seen in Fig. \ref{fig:PI_curves}.